techmateTristan/techmate-gdrive-backup/Testing.md

 ## Testing restoration procedure

-To test the restoration procedure create a directory "BACKUP-TEST" and populate it with nested fire and directories, to see if files can be restored, and in addition if directory structure is preserved
+To test the restoration procedure create a directory "BACKUP-TEST" and populate it with nested empty files and directories, to see if files can be restored, and in addition if directory structure is preserved

 ###  Procedure